 Lending to companies is done only and exclusively after extensive due diligence and both internal and external approval process.
 This process consists of 15 steps, written out in detail on the page ‘How does Lendahand select new projects for the platform?’.

 Broadly speaking, the process of selection and launch has four phases:

 - Introduction: screening of financial information and impact

 - Negotiation: first offer and due diligence interviews

-- Approval: estimating risks, impact and financial analysis, recommendations from Credit Committee and Impact Committee
+- Approval and Completion: estimating risks, impact and financial analysis, recommendations from our Credit Committee and Impact Committee

 Once a new borrower is approved, our team periodically re-evaluates the borrowers’ operations.
 The questions for these checks are also written on the extensive page about the selection of projects.